yukun-dong/how-to/AAD-Manifest-Introduction.md

 `resourceAccess.id` property is for different permissions, for `Microsoft Graph` and `Office 365 SharePoint Online`, you can input the permission name directly instead of uuid, and for other APIs, you need to use uuid.

-`resourceAccess.type` property is used for delegated permission or application permission.
-If the value is `Scope`, it means delegated permission, if the value is `Role`, it means application permission.
+`resourceAccess.type` property is used for delegated permission or application permission. `Scope` means delegated permission and `Role` means application permission.

 ### Customize preAuthorizedApplications